spences10/scottspence.com/posts/2022/03/02/make-a-contact-form-with-sveltekit-and-airtable/index.md

 action it without having to keep checking on the Airtable table.

-You can check out the demo project and code for this post with some minimal styles added over on GitHub.
+You can check out the demo project and code for this post with some minimal styles added over on [GitHub].

 If you found this post useful, consider sharing it on Twitter with the button, thanks!